allandev5959/allandev5959.github.io/_posts/2023-11-28-Deploy-T-Pot-Honeypot-To-AWS.md

 ![image](https://bohansec.com/assets/t-pot-blog/9.png "image")

 Before we connect to our instance, let's also create an elastic IP and associate it with our running instance.
 This will ensure the IP stays the same even if the instance restarted.
 Please note the elastic IP is free to use when it is linked to a running instance.
-It will occur fee if your instance is stopped.
+Fees will occur if your instance is stopped.

 ![image](https://bohansec.com/assets/t-pot-blog/10.png "image")